HelloWorldLTY/gene-embedding-benchmarks/README.md

 ## Organization
 This repo is organized into several sections, part of which is stored on zenodo.
 - `data`: contains ... on zenodo
-- `src`: contains the code used for related tasks to preprocess the embeddings and benchmakr them across our three main functional prediction tasks
+- `src`: contains the code used for related tasks to preprocess the embeddings and benchmark them across our three main functional prediction tasks

 ## Installation
 We recommend using conda for installing all necessary packages.
 Once conda is installed